 - a.
 All newly hired employees in positions covered by this agreement shall serve a probationary period of three (3) calendar months.
-The probationary period may be extended an additional calendar month at the discretion of the city, if it believes the probationary employee has not shown full and complete aptitude for the job at the end of the initial probationary period. - b.
+The probationary period may be extended an additional calendar month at the discretion of the city, if it believes the probationary employee has not shown full and complete aptitude for the job at the end of the initial probationary period.
+A further one-month extension may be granted upon mutual consent of the city and the union. - b.
 During the probationary period, the city reserves the right to terminate a probationary employee, and such termination shall not be grievable.